raamana/neuropredict/README.md

                         Names of each folder is used to annotate the results in visualizations.
 Hence name them uniquely and meaningfully, keeping in mind these figures will be included in your papers.
+E.g. --user_feature_paths
+                        /project/fmri/ /project/dti/ /project/t1_volumes/ .
+                        Only one of user_feature_paths and user_feature_paths
+                        options can be specified.
+  -d DATA_MATRIX_PATH [DATA_MATRIX_PATH ...], --data_matrix_path DATA_MATRIX_PATH [DATA_MATRIX_PATH ...]
+                        List of absolute paths to text files containing one matrix of size N x p (num_samples x num_features).
+                        Each row in the data matrix file must represent data corresponding to sample in the same row of the meta data file (meta data file and data matrix must be in row-wise correspondence).
+Name of this file will be used to annotate the results and visualizations.
+E.g.
+                        --data_matrix_path /project/fmri.csv /project/dti.csv
+                        /project/t1_volumes.csv.
+Only one of
+                        user_feature_paths and user_feature_paths options can
+                        be specified.File format could be 1) a simple comma- separated text file (with extension .csv or .txt): which can easily be read back with numpy.loadtxt(filepath, delimiter=',') or 2) a numpy
+                        array saved to disk (with extension .npy or .numpy) that can read in with numpy.load(filepath).
+One could use numpy.savetxt(data_array, delimiter=',') or
+                        numpy.save(data_array) to save features.File format is
+                        inferred from its extension.
   -p POSITIVECLASS, --positiveclass POSITIVECLASS
                         Name of the positive class (Alzheimers, MCI or Parkinsons etc) to be used in calculation of area under the ROC curve.
-Default: class appearning second in order specified in metadata file.
+Applicable only for binary classification experiments.
+Default: class appearning
+                        second in order specified in metadata file.
   -t TRAIN_PERC, --trainperc TRAIN_PERC
                         Percentage of the smallest class to be reserved for training.
 Must be in the interval [0.01 0.99].If